 The second metric is to measure volume every two weeks.
 The volume of a workout is the reps multiplied by the sets multiplied by the weight.
 Did you know that volume and progressive overload cause muscle growth?
 Progressive overload is where you increase the volume of each workout.
 As the weight grows, so does your chest.

 If you have never failed, it is because you haven’t tried.
 Failure is a part of learning and growing.
 Working a muscle to failure is an excellent example of what failure can do.
 Failure allows you to push the boundaries.
 It also gives you a chance to reflect.
 You get to think about how you can do things better.
 Also, you get to learn about yourself.
 When you know your strengths and limitations, you define better workouts and goals.

 No matter how good the workout or goal, they must end.
 When you outgrow a training or goal, it no longer serves the same purpose.
 Also, if you overreach and bit off more than you can chew, then you need to pull back.
 A fitness journey is about taking the correct steps to get to the finish line.
 You can use progressive overload to take the proper steps when you have a well-defined goal.

 Finally, always visualize the big picture.
 What is your end game?
 Each goal you set should be a gig saw within the big picture.
-If your goal is to lift 450 pounds, then set smaller goals that can get you there.
+For example, if your goal is to lift 450 pounds, set smaller goals to get you there.
 Using 30-day goals helps you to reach 1-year goals.
 Also, 1-year goals allow you to reach 5-year goals.
 It would be best if you used short-term and long-term goals to create and complete a fitness journey.
-Over time you will find that the best workout for you will change to help you on your fitness journey.
+Over time, you find that the best workout will change to help you on your fitness journey.